 - I survived my first year of blogging and a scary malware attack

-- I collaborated with 3 other bloggers by providing my knowledge about Joshua Tree, Mexico beaches and road trips on the West Coast.
+- I collaborated with some other bloggers by providing my knowledge about Mexico’s beaches and road trips on the West Coast.

 - I completed my first sponsored blog post when I teamed up with YogaClub